exodev-exordium/exordium-desktop/README.md

 Exordium is a virtual private networking software in the works. **Our goal is to donate all profits made from the VPN towards environmental protection, and to fight against the climate crisis.**

-We hope to share as much of our programming as open source code to help others create their own projects and further the development of software built with `electronjs` and` nodejs`, which are the fundamental pieces to us.
+We hope to share as much of our programming as open source code to help others create their own projects and further the development of software built with `nodejs`, `electronjs`, and `angular`, which are the fundamental pieces to us.

-## 0.5.11
+## 0.7.1

-We are currently in the `0.5.x` development versions of the Exordium application.
-Download the [latest release here](https://github.com/exordium-dev/exordium-desktop/releases/latest)!
+We are currently in the `0.7.x` developmental versions of the Exordium Desktop Application.
+Right now the project is completely broken, since the `0.5.x` versions.
+We are redoing everything, moving from html, css + js stack to Angular.

+Moving to angular makes all our websites, and applications in the same framework and languages, it's the best move for us.

+You can check out the [latest download releases here](https://github.com/exordium-dev/exordium-desktop/releases/latest).

 ![](screenshots/screenshot-0.5.10.png)

-The current version of the Exordium project has come a long way and we will continue to build on and improve its features and design.
-Thanks to all those who have helped us build on the foundation.
+Above screenshot is from the `0.5.11` developmental versions.
+A new screenshot will be provided in the near future.

 ### Features